 As your jaw deteriorates, your face shape will change.
 You’ll start to look older.
 Moreover, your existing teeth will start to grow loose.
 The jawbone provides the structure that holds your teeth’s roots in place.
 Once it’s gone, you’ll lose your other teeth as well.
 Keeping the rest of your teeth in your mouth is priceless.

 Thus, we encourage you to think of dental implants as an investment, and not as an expense.

 Okay, but what will my dental implants cost?

-First, every case is unique.
-In general, however, single dental implants cost $1,000 to $1,500 per implant.
-Not per procedure—but per implant.
 Some patients are only going to need a single implant, whereas others will need several because they’re missing multiple teeth.
+In those cases All-on-4 dental implants are the best solution.

 All-on-4 Dental Implants: The Game Changer

 All-on-4 dental implants, or often referred to as “teeth-in-day,” are game changers when it comes to calculating the costs of dental implants.

 The All-on-4 procedure is about doing more with less.
 With All-on-4 dental implants, 4 to 6 implants are placed per arch.
 A single arch supports a full set of teeth, typically 12 teeth.